Austin Truck Accident Lawyer

 The evidence in most car, small truck, and/or motorcycle collisions is generally straightforward.
 However, when an 18-wheeler truck is involved in a highway collision with another vehicle, and there is injury or death as a result, there is generally a significant amount of evidence regarding the truck, the truck driver, and the trucking company which is important to investigation and prosecution of an injured person’s claims.

 The truck itself can be a significant source of evidence.
 Truck drivers in essence live in their trucks when driving across the country, and they tend to have a lot of personal belongings which are kept in the truck.
 If there are full or empty containers of alcohol in the truck or items in the cab which the driver might have been viewing or reviewing (thus leading to distraction), it is important to learn that information early in the case and document it appropriately.

 A truck driver will also have logs in accordance with federal motor carrier safety regulations.
 Drivers’ logs provide critical information regarding where the driver has been, how long he has been driving, and other potentially-relevant issues.

-Trucks will also have on-board electronics and/or diagnostic equipment, electronic control modules, and/or electronic control units.
-These might provide critical information about operation of the truck.
+Trucks will also have onboard electronics and/or diagnostic equipment, electronic control modules, and/or electronic control units.
+These might provide critical information about the operation of the truck.
 Trucks might have speed control equipment installed.
-There might also be equipment on an 18-wheeler truck which allows a trucking company to monitor both the location and speed of the truck.
+There might also be equipped on an 18-wheeler truck that allows a trucking company to monitor both the location and speed of the truck.
 The amount and type of electronic equipment on a typical 18-wheeler truck is significant and must be explored by a personal injury lawyer when someone is injured as a result of a trucking accident.
-This page provides only a general, broad-brush overview of some evidence which might be obtained in a trucking injury case.
+This page provides only a general, broad-brush overview of some evidence that might be obtained in a trucking injury case.